anansi/simpleredis/README.md

 ## Final notes

 I implemented this in a repo, which can show you some timestamps.
 I was doing this task concurrently with other tasks in my life, and also learning Go.
-Don't be too critical.
+Please don't be too critical.

+Thanks for this career opportunity.

 # "Simple Redis"